 - Monitor wound condition and amount of blood secreted.
 If you experience signs of redness, swelling, pain or pus, contact your doctor immediately.

 Below is the article that Bedental shared.
-If you have any questions that need answering or advice about your current condition, you can contact the team of doctors for the most detailed and dedicated answers.
+If you have any questions that need answering or advice about dissolvable stitches, you can contact the team of doctors for the most detailed and dedicated answers.

 See more: What are double eyelids?
 Some of the best tips to make double eyelids